matn7/CS-Notes/src/main/java/basic_java/hearts/STREAMS.md

 }
 ```

-The run handler will only execute if the close() method gets called, either explicitly or implicitly by a try-withresources
+The run handler will only execute if the `close()` method gets called, either explicitly or implicitly by a try-with resources
 statement.

 #### Processing Order

-A Stream objects processing can be sequential or parallel.
+- A Stream objects processing can be sequential or parallel:
     - In a sequential mode, the elements are processed in the order of the source of the Stream.
 If the Stream is ordered
 (such as s SortedMap implementation or a List) the processing is guaranteed to match the ordering of the source.

 ```java